shifushuimenu/sample-pseudoDM-fortran/README.md

-# sample-pseudoDM-fortran
+# Generating fermionic pseudo-snapshots
 <img src="_resources/titlepage.png" width="600">

-Subroutines for nested componentwise direct sampling for occupation number states from pseudo free fermion density matrices as they arise naturally in finite-temperature determinantal QMC simulations.
+This repository contains subroutines for nested componentwise direct sampling (NCDS) of occupation number states from pseudo free-fermion density matrices as they arise naturally in finite-temperature determinantal QMC (DQMC) simulations.

+The code can be used in two forms, either
+1. as a stand-alone code, which uses as input the Green's functions which have been output and written on disk during a previous DQMC run or
+2. directly called from a DQMC code so that fermionic snapshots are output "on the fly".

 From the open-source QUEST determinantal QMC code (-> http://quest.ucdavis.edu/index.html) the provided driver subroutine could be called like